 SPECIAL TOPIC: COVENANT

-The OT term berith (BDB 136), "covenant," is not easy to define.
+The OT term berith (BDB 136, KB 157), "covenant," is not easy to define.
 There is no matching verb in Hebrew.
 All attempts to derive an etymological or cognate definition have proved unconvincing.
-However, the obvious centrality of the concept has forced scholars to examine the word usage in an attempt to determine its functional meaning.
+Possibly the best guess is "to cut" (BDB 144), denoting the animal sacrifice that accompanied covenants (cf. Gen. 15:10,17).
+However, the obvious centrality of the concept has forced scholars to examine the word's usage in an attempt to determine its functional meaning.

-Covenant is the means by which the one true God deals with His human creation.
+Covenant is the means by which the one true God (see Special Topic: Monotheism) deals with His human creation.
 The concept of covenant, treaty, or agreement is crucial in understanding the biblical revelation.
 The tension between God's sovereignty and human free-will are clearly seen in the concept of covenant.
 Some covenants are based exclusively on God's character and actions.

 1. creation itself (cf. Genesis 1-2)